 Click here for a complete listing of publication citations.

-Congratulations to eleven CSU MBRS Programs alumni awarded Ph.D. degrees during the past three years (2011 - 2014):
+Congratulations to twelve CSU MBRS Programs alumni awarded Ph.D. degrees during the past three years (2011 - 2014):

 Geraldine Cochran, Ph.D. in physics education research, Florida International University

 Alfred Diggs, Ph.D. in biological engineering, Purdue University

 Valerie Goss, Ph.D. in chemistry & nanomaterials, University of Notre Dame

 Pablo E. Guzman, Ph.D. in organic chemistry, Emory University

 Tyvette Hilliard, Ph.D. in medicinal chemistry, University of Illinois at Chicago